BMT Q Car Number 1612C (1908, rebuilt 1938)

 Routes: BMT 14th Street Canarsie line (L), the Jamaica, West End line (B), and Franklin Avenue Shuttle (S), 1949-1964, 1965-1976

 In anticipation of the construction of the Second Avenue subway, the city ordered 10 trial R-11 cars.
 When a model of the car— equipped with a host of innovations and stainless steel construction—was unveiled to the press The New York Times described it as “The car of tomorrow.”
 Because of the $100,000 price tag for each car, the R-11 was also called “The Million Dollar Train.”
-Unfortunately, the “car of tomorrow” never went into full service operation.
-The Second Avenue subway has yet to be built, and additional R-11 cars were never ordered.
+Unfortunately, the “car of tomorrow” never went into full service operation and additional R-11 cars were never ordered.
 Because the cars could not be readily used with other R types, they were rebuilt to be compatible with existing cars under contract R-34 in 1964-1965.
 With the mechanicals and interior standardized, only the unique exterior of the cars remained the same (except for some minor changes to the doors).

 With its shot-welded stainless-steel body construction and porthole windows, the R-11 car looked thoroughly modern.
 New features included a public address system and crank operated windows.
 An air filtration system equipped with electrostatic dust filters and ultraviolet germ-killing lamps were installed.
 Exposed fans and ventilators were eliminated.
 The city hoped these measures would help curb the spread of air-born diseases and improve public health.